sboettcher/lasertag/README.md

 14. ~# configure_edison --wifi
 15. ~# reboot

 So far the standard WiFi configuration tool in step 14 has worked fine for me.
 After successful connection you can also log in via ssh.
+If not, try commenting the line **BindToDevice=usb0** in /lib/systemd/system/sshd.socket.
+Afterwards reload the systemd daemon:

+    systemctl daemon-reload

+and reboot.

 ###1.2 Package Repositories
 The Edison has no pre-configured package repository.
 To have access to some basic programs, follow the instructions [here](http://alextgalileo.altervista.org/edison-package-repo-configuration-instructions.html).